 I had this glorious vision of pregnancy and postpartum, mostly based on women I saw on social media.
 Obviously I’d practically ski into labor, ripping off my skins in between contractions, an avalanche beacon awkward around my belly but still fitting.
 I’d run at least one marathon while gestating, and I’d be back to running and biking and hiking days after birth.
 I’d meditate in the mornings, a blissful, calm new mother who knew exactly what to do to make her blessed offspring stop screaming.

 What really happened was my first walk a few days post-birth was only a few blocks, and it took about ten days before I felt up to a short mile-and-half hike at a local park in Portland.
-I didn’t run for six weeks, and even now at twelve weeks post I’m only going for slow, short runs.
+I didn’t run for six weeks, and even now at twelve weeks post-baby, I’m only going for slow, short runs.
 It took longer than I expected to get back on a bike outside.
 Part of that was COVID, part of that was feeling like a train had run repeatedly over my bottom.
 That was a part of birth I hadn’t expected, because it’s not talked about as openly as other aspects of motherhood (The glow!
 The joy!
 The heavenly scent of baby!).

 But time heals and my first day back on a bike was a blissful taste of freedom that helped bring me back to myself.
 I get tired if I try too hard, though, and so I’m easing into this new normal with more restraint than I’ve showed in the past for even my worst injuries.
 I let go of my grandiose plans for movement when I had enough preterm labor signs at 32 weeks for the doc to restrict my movement from anything that caused contractions (which at that point was triggered just by walking upstairs).